23 Important KPIs for Measuring Event Success

 6. Speaker Engagement

 The audience ultimately determines a speaker’s performance.
 If the speaker doesn’t resonate with the audience, the presentation wasn’t a success.
 You can gauge speaker interest by measuring the number of session views or session ratings.
-Additionally, make sure to provide ways in which attendees can engage with the speaker, such as live polling or survey responses after the session.
+Additionally, provide ways in which attendees can engage with the speaker, such as live polling, live audience reactions, or surveys after the session.

 7. Session Analytics